View the Studies

-The 2017 Atlantic hurricane season has been one of the most destructive and costliest on record.
-Much of the damage in the U.S. in the last few years has been caused by two hurricanes in particular – Harvey and Irma.
-And in the first week of 2018, a “bomb cyclone” plastered the east coast with high winds and double-digit snow accumulation, and in November 2019, two wildfires caused substantial damage and created chaos in Northern and Southern California.
+Every year, hurricane season is one of the most destructive and costliest events for the United States.
+Much of the damage in the U.S. in the last few years has been caused by three– Harvey, Irma, and Dorian.
+Additionally, in the first week of 2018, a “bomb cyclone” plastered the east coast with high winds and double-digit snow accumulation, and in November 2019, two wildfires caused substantial damage and created chaos in Northern and Southern California.

-TVB engaged research company Research Now to survey news media usage related to all three events.
+TVB engaged research company Dynata, formerly Research Now, to survey news media usage related to all four events.
 The analysis revealed that local broadcast TV news was overwhelmingly preferred as the go-to source for storm coverage over all other news sources during weather emergencies.
 Among the highlights:

-- Local TV news was the top choice for information during all three events.
+- Local TV news was the top choice for information during all four events.

 - Adults spent the most time with local TV news, compared to just a fraction of that for cable TV.